Labor relations in China: Labor laws

+Generally, labor disputes must go through arbitration before they can be litigated in court.

 In China there exist labor laws which, if fully enforced, would greatly alleviate common abuses such as not paying workers.
 In 2006, a new labor law was proposed and submitted for public comment.
 Enacted in 2008, the Labor Contract Law of the People's Republic of China permits collective bargaining in a form analogous to that standard in Western economies, although the only legal unions would continue to be those affiliated with the All-China Federation of Trade Unions, the Communist Party's official union organization.
 The new law has support from labor activists, but was opposed by some foreign corporations, including the American Chamber of Commerce and the European Chamber of Commerce.
 There is some expectation that the law would be enforced.
 In 2010 a substantial increase in labor related cases brought to court in 2008 was reported.

 As per article 36 and article 41 of newly amended Chinese Labour law, the permissible working hour has been set that legally restricts employers from forcefully making workers overwork.
 According to the article 36 of the law, laborers can not be made work for more than 8 hours a day making 44 hours a week.
 However, the laws have been violated frequently and are not strictly enforced by regulators.
 A 2019 survey showed the actual average work time to be about 47 hours, with about 62% reporting actually working more than 40 hours a week.
 In 2021, the Chinese government announced that it would regulate the 996 working hour system.

 In 2020 a law was introduced which banned the use of multiplayer video games for the purposes of organizing a labor union.
 In the same year, due to COVID-19 Pandemic, the government allowed enterprises to keep adjustment of salaries optional and thereby enabling the business to refrain from offering wage hike to the workers.